 The top five ways that customer have changed

-Here are my top four ways in which customer behaviour has changed recently, and because they are behavioural, they are intertwined.
+Here are my top five ways in which customer behaviour has changed recently, and because they are behavioural, they are intertwined.

 - Customers are very ‘sales resistant’ these days.
 Anything that looks like, sounds like, or smells like a sales pitch, resistance levels increase.

 - And this corresponds with what are lot of people are calling a ‘self-service revolution’.
 Customers want to do it themselves.

 - Customers are more informed than ever in history.
 Not only about products and services, but also informed about other customer reviews and alternatives available to them.

 - Rising expectations.
 Because some businesses have really nailed the customer experience, our expectations as customers have risen to the point where the experience a lot of organisations provide is not good enough.
 We expect things to be quicker, smoother and no hassle.

 - We have entered into an experience economy.
 Customers are now making their purchasing and advocacy decisions far more on their overall experience.
 Likewise business customers are looking more for an ongoing relationships, rather than a transactions.